Tag Archives: Manga

 Manga Review: Would You Like To Be A Family by Koyama (ARC)

-“Would You Like To Be a Family?” is a collection of three one-shot BL stories.
+Would You Like To Be a Family? is a collection of three one-shot BL stories.
 The first story is about coworkers Takemura and Natsui – opposite in personality but very similar in some ways.
-While Take likes to keep to himself due to a high school trauma, Natsui is loud, cheerful, and well-liked by his colleagues.
-Natsui is a single father too.
-After an invitation for dinner, their relationship blossoms into something neither of them expected.
+While Takemura likes to keep to himself due to a high school trauma, Natsui is loud, cheerful, and well-liked by his colleagues.
+Natsui is also a single father.
+After an invitation to dinner, their relationship blossoms into something neither of them expected.

 story and art by Koyama

 I did enjoy it.
-It was sweet, short, and generally feel good.
+It was sweet, short, and generally feel-good.
 I loved that Natsui is sensitive to Take’s feelings and doesn’t make him feel out of place.
-I loved the single dad aspect of the story.
-It brings something different to the table.
+I loved the single dad aspect of the story; it brings something different to the table.

 Overall, I’ve enjoyed reading these stories.
 I love me some happy endings, so this collection is a total win for me.